yhkwah/yhkwah/README.md

 ### Hi there, 👋

-I am Yi Hao from Singapore who is in the final stages of completing my PhD at the Turbulent Combustion group of the Norwegian University of Science and Technology (NTNU).
+I am Yi Hao from Singapore who is in the final stages of my PhD at the Turbulent Combustion group of the Norwegian University of Science and Technology (NTNU).

 <!--